criblio/appscope/website/src/pages/documentation/quick-start-guide.md

 # Quick-Start Guide

 First, see <link>[Requirements](#bookmark=id.2gpv5bl9l16m)</link> to ensure that you’re completing these steps on a supported system.
 Getting started is easy.

 ## Get AppScope

 Directly download the CLI binary from [https://cdn.cribl.io/dl/scope/cli/linux/scope](https://s3-us-west-2.amazonaws.com/io.cribl.cdn/dl/scope/cli/linux/scope).
-Use this curl command:
+Use this command to both download and make it executable:

 ```
 curl -Lo scope https://cdn.cribl.io/dl/scope/cli/linux/scope && chmod 755 ./scope
 ```

 ## Explore the CLI

 Run `scope --help` or `scope -h` to view CLI options.
-Also see the complete <link>[CLI Reference](/documentation/cli-reference)</link>.
+Also see the complete <link>[CLI Reference](#bookmark=id.q6rt37xg7u0g)</link>.

 ## Scope Some Commands

 Test-run one or more well-known Linux commands, and view the results.
 E.g.:

 ```
 scope curl https://google.com
 scope ps -ef
 ```

 ## Explore the Data

 To see the monitoring and visualization features AppScope offers, exercise some of its options.
 E.g.: